 The idea behind No Pants is simple: Random passengers board a subway car at separate stops in the middle of winter without pants.
 The participants behave as if they do not know each other, and they all wear winter coats, hats, scarves, and gloves.
 The only unusual thing is their lack of pants.

-Here is an overview of the history of The No Pants Subway Ride dating back to its inception in 2002.
-You can learn more about this history of this event and of Improv Everywhere in the documentary feature, We Cause Scenes, available on Netflix and other platforms.
+Below is an overview of the history of The No Pants Subway Ride dating back to its inception in 2002.